abarhammalik/20Mind/README.md

 > **Learn something new every day in about 20 minutes.**

-Daily Learning App is a lightweight cross-platform learning application designed to help users discover one new topic every day through a structured, distraction-free learning experience.
+20Mind is a lightweight cross-platform learning application designed to help users discover one new topic every day through a structured, distraction-free learning experience.

 Each user receives the **same topic on the same calendar day**.
 Topics are selected deterministically and retrieved dynamically from Wikipedia, then transformed into a concise lesson followed by a 5-question interactive quiz.